manzugerald/gradProjects/README.md

 - **CRF:** Best for structured sequence prediction.
 - **Random Forest:** Effective for feature-based classification.

-## 2. Temperature Time Series Prediction
+## 2. Temperature Time Series Prediction using Holt-Winters and ARIMA
 This project forecasts temperature trends using Holt-Winters and ARIMA models with a dataset spanning from 1920 to 2022.

 ### Features